nervosnetwork/docs.nervos.org/website/docs/essays/ckb-core-dev.md

   make build-for-profiling
   ```

-  After compiling, a script named `jeprof` will be generated in `target` direcotry.
+  After compiling, a script named `jeprof` will be generated in `target` directory.

   ```sh
   find target/ -name "jeprof"